HP's vision of a less complex enterprise network

 HP’s solution is what they're coining Virtual Application Networks, which in turn are based on the concept of software defined networks.

 Firmware of network switches and routers ("control plane") have traditionally remained proprietary, locked and under control of companies that manufactured the equipment.
 SDN seeks to change this disposition, and to make of firmware of the switches and routers ("control plane") remotely accessible and remotely modifiable via third-party software clients, using open protocols such as OpenFlow.
 Source: Wikipedia

 You can read more about SDN here.

-According to HP, over 50% of datacentre workloads are now handled by virtualised server infrastructure.
-From this, a number of virtualised storage solutions have sprung up which leaves the networking switch as the last major obstacle to a less rigid and more flexible datacentre.
+According to HP, over 50% of data center workloads are now handled by virtualised server infrastructure.
+From this, a number of virtualised storage solutions have sprung up which leaves the networking switch as the last major obstacle to a less rigid and more flexible data center.

 Quite a number of manufacturers outside of HP are behind this move to virtualising the network control plane.
 The main vehicle for this is a standards body called OpenFlow.
 Members include Dell, Cisco, Extreme Networks and Brocade amongst many others.

 The network switching marketplace is worth over US$6 billion per annum globally, with 82% of the marketshare being held by the top three vendors in 2011, according to Gartner.
 The upside for CIOs of this move to more open networks using SDN, Openflow and Virtualisation is competition.
 Could it be the final answer to avoid the vendor lock-in currently experienced by enterprises choosing traditional networking infrastructure?